-1. Nodal Market Non-Spinning Reserve Service Deployment and Recall Procedure
+1. Overview of Non-Spinning Reserve Deployment and Recall Procedure

-For any Non-Spinning Reserve (Non-Spin) Service that is not continually deployed to Security-Constrained Economic Dispatch (SCED) as part of a standing On-Line Non-Spin deployment, there are four situations that will cause Non-Spin to be deployed:
+ERCOT will deploy Non-Spinning Reserve (Non-Spin) via ERCOT Operator Dispatch Instruction from Off-Line Generation Resources, from those portions of On-Line Generation Resources that are only available through power augmentation, and from Load Resources that are not Controllable Load Resources (CLRs) under the following situations:

-Detection of insufficient capacity for energy dispatch during periodic checking of available capacity.
+Detection of insufficient capacity for energy dispatch during periodic checking of available capacity;

-Disturbance conditions such as a unit trip, sustained frequency decay or sustained low frequency operations.
+Disturbance conditions such as a unit trip, sustained frequency decay, or sustained low frequency operations;

-SCED not having enough energy available to execute successfully.
+Security-Constrained Economic Dispatch (SCED) not having enough energy available to execute successfully; and

-When Off-Line Generation Resource(s) and/or Load Resource(s) that are not Controllable Load Resource(s) (CLR(s)) providing Non-Spin are the only reasonable option(s) available to the Operator for resolving local issues.
+When Off-Line Generation Resources or Load Resources that are not CLRs providing Non-Spin are the only reasonable option available to the ERCOT Operator for resolving local issues.

-In each of these cases, the ERCOT operator will make the final decision and initiate the deployment.
-The ERCOT operator shall deploy Non-Spin in amounts sufficient to respond to the operational circumstances.
+In each of these cases, the ERCOT Operator will make the final decision and initiate the deployment.
+The ERCOT Operator shall deploy Non-Spin in amounts sufficient to respond to the operational circumstances.
 This means that Non-Spin may be deployed partially over time or may be deployed in its entirety.
 If Non-Spin is deployed partially, it shall be deployed in increments of 100% of each Resource’s capacity.

+After deployment, ERCOT Operators may initiate a recall at the appropriate time, as further described in Section 4, Recall of Non-Spin Deployment, below.

-2. Non-Spin Deployment
+2. Non-Spin Deployment Triggers

-ERCOT may deploy Non-Spin, which has not been deployed as part of a standing On-Line Non-Spin deployment, under the following conditions:
+In accordance with the situations addressed in Section 1, Overview of Non-Spinning Reserve Deployment and Recall Procedure, above, ERCOT may deploy Non-Spin under the following conditions: